xmengkinaxis/SRE/SRE/Basic Knowledge.md

 By leveraging Docker images, we can reduce the infamous "it works on my machine" problem.
 This consistency is especially valuable when deploying applications to Kubernetes clusters, as it eliminates the need to deal with subtle environment differences that could lead to production issues.

+Docker is the platform for creating, deploying, and running applications in containers.
+It provides a consistent environment for applications using containers.
+It can be used as the container runtime for Kubernetes.

 ## Cloud Native Apps

 Cloud native applications are specifically designed to take advantage of innovations in cloud computing.
 These applications integrate easily with their respective cloud architectures, taking advantage of the cloud’s resources and scaling capabilities.
 It also refers to applications that take advantage of innovations in infrastructure driven by cloud computing.
 Cloud native applications today include apps that run in a cloud provider’s datacenter and on cloud native platforms on-premise.